Astroneko404/astroneko404.github.io/_posts/2023-8-8-Lecture-16-Introduction-to-Image-and-Video-Coding.md

 date: 2023-8-8
 ---

-This article is a leture note for <a href="https://www.youtube.com/watch?v=SnstUsMJ4V4&list=PLF8C86C2E163D8E4E&index=16" target="_blank">Lecture - 16 Introduction to Image and Video Coding</a>
+This article is a lecture note for <a href="https://www.youtube.com/watch?v=SnstUsMJ4V4&list=PLF8C86C2E163D8E4E&index=16" target="_blank">Lecture - 16 Introduction to Image and Video Coding</a>

 ## Intro
 In previous lectures we have covered various speech codings: